 - Locate the Screenshots folder in the Pictures library on your system

-- Right click on the Screenshots folder and select Properties from the drop down menu
+- Right-click on the Screenshots folder and select Properties from the drop-down menu

 - Switch to the Location tab and enter the new destination in the address bar within the tab

-- Click on the Apply button on the bottom right corner of the window
+- Click on the Apply button on the bottom right corner of the window.

 Your Screenshots will now be stored in the new location that you entered in the address bar.
 If you wish to revert back any changes to the location, you can navigate to the same window and click on the Restore Defaults button.

 Screenshots captured in Windows are saved in the .png file format by default, but if you prefer working with any other file format there are a couple of ways you can save your screenshots in other file formats.

-All you need to do is switch the file format by tapping on the drop down menu right below the file name bar in the ‘Save As’ dialog and select any of the other available file formats.
+All you need to do is switch the file format by tapping on the drop-down menu right below the file name bar in the ‘Save As’ dialog and select any of the other available file formats.

-How to Take a Screenshot on PC
+Learn Different Ways to Take a Screenshot on PC